Skip to content

 Just use the -x option with setfacl to delete permissions:

-Here you can see the acl line user:bob:r-x is not present anymore as desired:
+If you run the getfacl command once more will see the line user:bob:r-x is not present anymore.